- Academic Affairs

 Raw Liquid Mercury - Should be kept in a sealed, rigid, plastic or glass container with as little debris as possible.

-Mercury Spill Clean up - When cleaning up a mercury spill, use zinc based mercury absorbent powers only.
+Mercury Spill Clean Up - When cleaning up a mercury spill, use zinc based mercury absorbent powers only.
 Please DO NOT use sulfur.
-Explosions have been know to occur when the material in the zinc based powder and the sulfur are mixed together.
+Explosions have been known to occur when the material in the zinc-based powder and the sulfur are mixed together.
 The clean-up material should be kept in a sealed, rigid, plastic or glass container.
 Do not mix the clean-up material with any other material.
 EHS can be called in to respond to a mercury spill.

 Mercury Compounds and Mercury Solutions - Are best kept in a sealed, rigid, plastic or glass container.
 If possible, do not mix with any other material and keep each compound or solution separate from each other.